-Google Cloud’s new Melbourne Cloud Region announcement this week has been good news for the likes of Australian data centre providers such as NEXTDC, a company that is already moving to take advantage of the possibilities.
+Google Cloud's new Melbourne Cloud Region announcement this week has been good news for the likes of Australian data center providers such as NEXTDC, a company that is already moving to take advantage of the possibilities.

 Google's new Melbourne Cloud Zone is the second Google Zone in Australia, following the launch of the Sydney Cloud region in 2017.

 Google says the new region demonstrates the company's efforts to continue its Australian infrastructure expansion to support the country's digital future, as well as its customers and partners.

 The region will offer key Google products including BigQuery, Cloud Bigtable, Cloud Spanner, Compute Engine, and Google Kubernetes Engine.